 Management: Typically managed with vitamin supplementation and dietary changes to include folate- and B12-rich foods.

-3. Anemia of Chronic Disease
+3. Anaemia of Chronic Disease

 Summary: Commonly associated with chronic inflammatory disorders, infections, or cancer.
 The inflammation hampers the body’s use of iron.

-Causes: Autoimmune disorders, chronic kidney disease, inflammation.
+Causes: Autoimmune disorders, chronic kidney disease, and inflammation.

 Management: Treat the underlying cause and support red blood cell production.

-4. Aplastic Anemia
+4. Aplastic Anaemia

 Overview: An uncommon condition that causes bone marrow to fail to make enough new blood cells.